 - Use two different colours of Powertex and mix them into each other on your surface.

 - Adhere torn pieces of corrugated card, heavy handmade papers or fabric to add texture.

 - Add 3d sand to Rusty Powder mixtures for authentic rust textures.

 - Press Stone Art into wet Powertex for a softer surface and build up layers for a “stone” effect.

 - Alternate texture and colour layers for lots of detail.

-Just dive in!
-Drop me a line if you have a question about anything I’ve mentioned here and I’ll do my best to help.
 Don’t forget if you’re in the UK you can get your supplies here.
 (As a Powertex tutor, this is where I buy my supplies.)

 If you are new to Powertex you may want to read this or browse these blogs for some more ideas of what Powertex can do.
-Head over to the Powertex UK blog for inspiration from the Powertex UK Design Team.